Schoenmaked/Peer-graded-Assignment-Getting-and-Cleaning-Data-Course-Project/README.md

-the steps that have been completed for the assignment getting and cleaning data are explained briefly below
+The steps that have been completed for the assignment getting and cleaning data are explained briefly below

  0. Download unzip dataSet to /data directory
  1. Reads in the train and test data and merges the two datasets.